benschw/benschw.github.io/_drafts/2015-12-10-microservices-in-php-with-fliglio.markdown

 		$this->db->delete($todo);
 	}
 }

 {% endhighlight %}

+_(Don't worry too much about the method `getWeatherAppropriate`, this is a contrived example to aid show [how to test](/2015/12/2015-12-14-testing-php-fliglio-microservices-with-docker/) all this.)_

 Those comments aren't magical however; we still need to map this functionality to urls.
 We manage this in the configuration class